Ameraucana Chicken: What You Want To Know

 However, Ameraucanas have wattles and a pea comb, both of which are red.
 Of course, the wattles can sometimes be non-existent on both genders of the Ameraucana breed.

-You can till differentiate the Ameraucana from other breeds with their face.
-It will have a muff and beard, which gives them a fluffy and comical appearance.
+You can still differentiate the Ameraucana from other breeds by its face.
+It will have a muff and beard, which gives it a fluffy and comical appearance.

 Black and white Ameraucana Chicken